tiangolo/dockerswarm.rocks/docs/swarmpit.md

 After some seconds/minutes, Traefik will acquire the HTTPS certificates for the web user interface.

-You will be able to securely access the web UI at `https://<your swarmpit domain>` where you can create your username and password.
+You will be able to securely access the web UI at `https://<your swarmpit domain>:888` where you can create your username and password.